Bat Box Cost-Share

 Proper placement of your Bat Box

-- Avoid hills because of the wind can injure the bats and disrupt their ability and navigate safe entry and exit the bat box
+- Avoid hills because the wind can injure the bats and disrupt their ability and navigate safe entry and exit the bat box

 - Place the bat box facing the South or Southeast direction so they get at least six hours of sun light